sandin/angr_ctf_android/README.md

 # angr ctf android

-This project base on [angr_ctf](https://github.com/jakespringer/angr_ctf), but  modify it to compile into an AMR64 arch using Android NDK, and use [Jupyter](https://jupyter.org/) notebook to analyze them.
+This project base on [angr_ctf](https://github.com/jakespringer/angr_ctf), but  modify it to compile into AMR64 arch using Android NDK, and use [Jupyter](https://jupyter.org/) notebook to analyze them.

 ## Requirement